Interview with Simon Casson “The Savoyards” (in progress)

 What themes did you pursue for this commission?

-The fortunate artist is the one who is allowed the freedom of explore thematically, to focus more on the bigger picture of a beautiful completed, whole painting rather than a regimented list of requirements.
+The fortunate artist is the one who is allowed the freedom to explore thematically, to focus more on the bigger picture of a beautiful completed, whole painting rather than a regimented list of requirements.
 The building stakeholders had faith and in pre-painting meetings a village of ideas was formed; Historic Thames, statuesque tall ships, the river running through the city, the warmth of the human form, alongside natural elements, a sense of space, an airy field of landscape and the sky.
 So back in the studio, a “Thomas Hardy esque” barn in rural Somerset, a canvas takes form, bathed in a milky February light.

 How do you work?
 What inspires you?